-The Cosmetology Program is a sequence of courses that prepares the students for careers in the fields of hair care and styling, manicuring or esthetician (skin care and make-up artist.)
-Learning opportunities develop the academic, technical and professional knowledge and skills required for job acquisition, retention and advancement.
+The Cosmetology Diploma Program is a sequence of courses that prepares students for careers as Master Cosmetologists.
+The program will provide students with the basic knowledge and skills needed to obtain employment in the fields of hair care, manicuring and esthetician (skin care and makeup artist).
 The program emphasizes specialized training in safety, sanitation, hair treatments and manipulations, skin and nail care, receptionist, and sales and management.
-The course is supplemented by competency-based tests designed in accordance with the Georgia State Board of Cosmetology for the certification of master cosmetologist.
-Program grad-uates receive a diploma in cosmetology.
-Full-time diploma-seeking students can normally complete requirements in four quarters.